 Here goes (deep breath):

-Listen, you can’t go far wrong with any of Victoria Beech’s marvellous Godventure resources, but this one is particularly great for Lent, as six of its 12 stories are taken from the Last Supper onwards.
+Listen, you can’t go far wrong with any of Victoria Beech’s marvellous Godventure resources, but this one is particularly great for Lent devotions, as six of its 12 stories are taken from the Last Supper onwards.
 Featuring stickers, creative prayer and Bible telling suggestions, plus ideas for under 5s and older children/adults, this would make a great once-a-week family habit throughout Lent.
 For different Godventure resources click here.
 Suggested age: 2-11s.

 I was blown away by this resource when I reviewed it a few months ago (read that review here!).
 We’re still doing it with our 9 and 7 year olds, albeit a little more patchily, but it’s been one of the more successful routes into a daily Bible reading habit that we’ve found.
 It will last a whole year, but what better time to start the habit than in Lent?